andrewpmartinez/py-eve-chat-mon/README.md

 - `path` - A `str` path to the EVE chat log directory (The default is in the current user's documents folder)
 - `handler` - A callable handler (i.e. a function or any other object that supports the __call__ attribute) that accepts two arguments
  - `chat` - The `str` name of the chat that received a message
- - `msg` - A `dict` representing the chat message
+ - `messages` - An array of  `dict` representing the chat messages
 - `poll_rate` - An optional `int` that represents the seconds to wait between polling intervals on the chat logs.
 A higher values reduces the responsiveness but lightens the load on the local machines disk I/O

-The `msg` dictionary that is passed into the handler has the following attributes:
+The `messages` array contains message dictionaries that have the following attributes:

-- `timestamp` - A `datetime` object representing the game time when the message was recieved
+- `timestamp` - A `datetime` object representing the game time when the message was received
 - `message` - A `str` representing the message portion of the chat log (i.e. just the text the user typed)
 - `line` - A `str` representing the entire chat log line (including un-parsed timestamp, username, etc.
 - `username` - A `str` representing the username of the user who sent the message